jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

     limiter = mlp-u2
     u2k = 5.0
     riemann-solver = ausmpw+
-    viscositu = sutherland
+    viscosity = sutherland

 [solver-viscosity-sutherland]
 *****************************
-Parameters related with Sutherland law are configured.
-Dimensional units are used to express all values.
+The parameters associated with Sutherland's law can be configured as follows:

-1. Tref --- reference temperature of the probelm
+1. muref --- Reference viscosity of the problem.
+See the `note <https://turbmodels.larc.nasa.gov/Papers/sutherland_notes_cfl3d_fun3d.pdf>`_

     `float`

+2. Tref --- Reference temperature of the problem.
+This is a dimensional unit.

+    `float`

+3. CpTf --- Free-stream enthalpy.

+    `float`

-2. Ts --- sutherland temperature.
+4. Ts --- Sutherland temperature.
+This is a dimensional unit.
 Default value is 110.4 K.

     `float`

-3. c1 --- sutherland constant.
+5. c1 --- Sutherland constant.
+This is a dimensional unit.
 Default value is :math:`1.458\times 10^{-6}`.

     `float`

-With these values, the reference viscosity is computed as:
+If muref is not provided, the reference viscosity is computed using the following formula:

 .. math::
     \mu_{\infty} = \frac{C_1 T_{\infty}^{3/2}}{T_{\infty} + T_s}